Midseason grades: Miami’s starting lineup

 Grade: B+

-Anthony Lawrence II – Junior – Forward
+Anthony Lawrence II, Junior, Forward

 Lawrence has been a bright spot for Miami in a season that has had its ups and downs.